nahjac/nahjac/README.md

-# Hi there my name is Nahja, an [IT Professional](https://www.linkedin.com/in/nahja-chesney-a84b57181/) :computer::grin:
+# Hi there I'm Nahja, an [IT Professional](https://www.linkedin.com/in/nahja-chesney-a84b57181/) :computer::grin:
 Here are some projects I've worked on!
 ## ☁️🌐 Cloud/Network Projects:
 + **Networks in Azure**